 Call Hannah’s House at 802-496-9715 Visit Facebook for Updates

 Every Monday at 9:30 AM we meet behind Neck of the Woods on Meadow Road for a leisurely walk.
 Beat the isolation of living rurally and make new connections while enjoying the outdoors.
+This is open to all.
 Call us if you want to be added to that email listing.